sophiechaudonneret/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/03-real-time-object-detection/01_project-report-real-time-object-detection.md

 The main idea of the Kalman filter is that, given a model of evolution of our state, its noise model and the measurement and noise measrueement model of our system, we can firstly predict the next step state then, with our measurement corresponding to this new step, we can update to take into account both the dynamic model and the measurement.
 A full lecture was given by Dr. Forbes on this subject [there](https://liampaull.ca/ift6757/assets/pres.pdf "Kalman Filter lecture").

-*MAYBE EXPLAIN HUNGARIAN ALGORITHM TOO ?*
+**MAYBE EXPLAIN HUNGARIAN ALGORITHM TOO ?**

 On another subject, the two neural networks that are presented are compared have two very different architectures.
 Indeed, there are mainly two types of object detectors.
-On the one hand, we have the one-stage object detectors, such a Yolo or SSD-MobileNet, which use *TO COMPLETE*.
-On the other hand, the two stages object detectors *TO COMPLETE*, such as FasterRCNN or MaskRCNN.
+On the one hand, we have the one-stage object detectors, such a Yolo or SSD-MobileNet, which use **TO COMPLETE**.
+On the other hand, the two stages object detectors **TO COMPLETE**, such as FasterRCNN or MaskRCNN.
 One stage ODs tend to have faster inference time while two stages ODs tend to have higher mean average precision.
 [This article](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123590528.pdf "MimicDet") explains quite thoroughly the differences and similarities between the two architectures.

-## Object detection models : FasterRCNN vs. Yolo v5 {#real-time-object-detection-final-first-section}
+## Object detection models : FasterRCNN vs. YOLOv5 {#real-time-object-detection-final-first-section}
 ### FasterRCNN architecture and performance
 __Explain here the architecture of FasterRCNN__

 Here is the performance of FasterRCNN with two different bakcbones : _Resnet50_ and _Resnet18_.
 Both were tested using the DuckieTown dataset mentioned [above]{#real-time-object-detection-final-literature}.
 The metrics used to assess the object detector's performance are **FPS** (**F**rames **P**er **S**econd) and **mAP** (**m**ean **A**verage **P**recision).
 The first one measures the detector's speed and the second one its accuracy.

 - Using the **Resnet50** backbone :